AsymLabs/realpath-lib/README.md

     get_realpath "$(get_realpath 'path')"
     get_stemname "$(get_realpath "$(get_realpath 'path')")"

-although the last three will not be as efficient as the first two and are not recommended.
+The last three examples will not be as efficient as the first two and are not recommended, but the robust nature is illustrated.

 The non-zero status conditions are not necessarily errors.
 For example, **readlink -f** returns nothing if a circular reference is encountered.